mosabami/aks-levelup/ServiceMesh/AzureServiceMesh/Assignments/100_undrstdng_istio_certs_authz_policies.md

 ![Alt text](./images/arch-sec.svg "Istio's Security Architecture")

+**_NOTE:_** If you would like to venture deep into the understandings of the istio agent and how it interacts with the control plan for certificate services, you can view the istio-agent security architecture https://github.com/istio/istio/blob/master/architecture/security/istio-agent.md.

 ## View the Certificates Used for Mesh mTLS Encryption

 View the secrets residing in the `aks-istio-system` namespace.